26thavenue/cofee_api/ENDPOINTS.md

 # MIDDLEWARES
-- isAdmin
+- isAdmin (Done)
-- Error Handler
+- Error Handler (Done)
-- Logger
+- Logger (Done)

-Admin can create orders for clients from existing products The system can retrieve all the prodcts and its quantity Each order will have the client id to know who it belongs to When creating the orderhe person has to input the products and the client id The price will be generated after the client has created the order
+User can create orders for clients from existing products The system can retrieve all the prodcts and its quantity (Done) Each order will have the client name to know who it belongs to When creating the order the person has to input the products and the client name The price will be generated after the client has created the order

+- SECURING THE API
+- RATE LIMITING